ajrzepiela/midap/README.md

     2.  **For Linux and older Macs:**

-        You can create a conda environment with: `conda env create -f environment.yml` and then activate it via
+        You can create a conda environment with: `conda env update -f environment.yml` and then activate it via

          ```
          conda activate midap